Jobs and Talent — 8 min

 For example, Starbucks provides a casual, friendly cafe experience wherever it goes.
 The brand now has more stores internationally than in the United States.

-• Economic globalization describes how companies operate and supply their goods and services to other countries.
+Economic globalization describes how companies operate and supply their goods and services to other countries.
+Some countries also support global expansion more than others.

-The United States-Mexico-Canada Agreement (USMCA), which was enacted in July 2020, is a form of economic globalization.
-USMCA facilitates free trade and market support for all of North America.
+The United States-Mexico-Canada Agreement (USMCA), enacted in July 2020, is a form of economic globalization that facilitates free trade and market support for all of North America.

-This bridging of people and companies is leading to everything from more diversity and better collaboration to reduced costs and increased flexibility.
+This bridging of people and companies leads to more diversity and better collaboration to reduce costs and increase flexibility.

 While foreign markets are only a click away, the complexity of managing your company’s economic growth in those markets can be daunting.